googlesamples/io2015-codelabs/wear/watchface/README.md

-DEPRECATED : This code and codelab is no longer supported.
-The general codelabs website is [Google Codelabs](https://codelabs.developers.google.com); check out more up-to-date code there.
+DEPRECATED : This code is no longer supported, please consider using the [Android Watchface Codelab](https://github.com/googlecodelabs/watchface) code instead.
+There is an accompanying codelab tutorial at [Create a Watchface Codelab](https://codelabs.developers.google.com/codelabs/watchface).

 Android Wear watch face codelab
 ===============================